elastic/apm/specs/agents/tracing-instrumentation-aws.md

 AWS Simple Storage Service offers object storage via a REST API.
 The objects are organized into buckets, which are themselves organized into regions.

-- `span.name`: The span name should follow this pattern: `S3 <OperationName> <BucketName>`.
-For example, `S3 GetObject myBucket`.
+- `span.name`: The span name should follow this pattern: `S3 <OperationName> <bucket-name>`.
+For example, `S3 GetObject my-bucket`.
 Note that the operation name is in CamelCase.
 - `span.type`: `storage`
 - `span.subtype`: `s3`
 - `span.action`: The operation name in CamelCase.
 For example ‘GetObject’.